linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql-on-centos-5.md

 {: .note}
 >
->Given the possibility for hosting a large number of virtual domains on a single mail system, the username portion of an email address (i.e. before the `@` sign) is not sufficient to authenticate to the mail server.
-When email users authenticate to the server, they must supply their email clients with the *entire* email address created above as their username.
+>Given the possibility for virtual hosting a large number of domains on a single mail system, the username portion of an email address (i.e. before the `@` sign) is not sufficient for authentication.
+When email users authenticate to the server, they must supply the *entire* email address created above as their username.

 ###Check Your Logs